 \subsection{SCB 10X – Typhoon Project}

 SCB 10X is the venture capital and innovation arm of SCBX group, one of Thailand’s largest financial technology business groups.
-Its Typhoon project aims to develop open-source language technologies optimized for Thai.
-Releases include large language models, vision models, and audio models, along with open curated datasets in Thai.
+Its Typhoon project aims to develop open source language technologies optimised for Thai.
+Releases include large language models, vision models, and audio models, along with open, curated Thai datasets.
 The project supports local AI development and regional innovation.
 Hugging Face: 54 models, 26 datasets.
 See more: \url{https://opentyphoon.ai/} and \url{https://huggingface.co/scb10x}.